lastweek/lastweek.github.io/docs/notes/MLIR.md

 [LingoDB](https://www.vldb.org/pvldb/vol15/p2389-jungmair.pdf) is quite interesting.
 I don't have enough knowledge to understand the paper well.
 But it appears to co-design database's query optimizer and underlying operators.
 The query optimizations are implemented as MLIR passes.

+### Example 10: Mojo

+The Modular.AI's first production releasing video is really exciting.
+Chris and the his team introduced another amazing programming language to the world.
+The [doc](https://docs.modular.com/mojo/notebooks/BoolMLIR.html) says Mojo's low-level primitives are built on top of MLIR.
+I'm still on waiting list to try Mojo out :)

 ### Misc